 - Course is a series of sections - “legs” - between Exchange Points.

-- Legs are from 1.8 to 6.3 miles if you do not get lost or stuck.
+- Legs are approximately from 2 to 6 miles if you do not get lost or stuck.

 - Legs must be completed in the order presented.